Truck Driver Retaliation (Whistle Blower) Claims

-A TRUCK DRIVER WHO REPORTS SAFETY VIOLATIONS OR REFUSE TO DRIVE UNDER UNSAFE CONDITIONS CANNOT BE FIRED IN RETALIATION UNDER THE STAA ACT.
+A TRUCK DRIVER WHO REPORTS SAFETY VIOLATIONS OR REFUSES TO DRIVE UNDER UNSAFE CONDITIONS CANNOT BE FIRED IN RETALIATION UNDER THE STAA ACT.

 Surface Transportation Assistance Act (STAA)

-Many truck drivers in El Paso, Texas and Las Cruces New Mexico do not realize that they have protection if they report safety violations or refuse to take a load under unsafe conditions cannot be retaliated against.
-Truck drivers have rights under the STAA Act.
-Under this statute.
+Many truck drivers in El Paso, Texas and Las Cruces New Mexico do not realize that they have protection if they report safety violations or refuse to take a load under unsafe conditions that cannot be retaliated against.
+Truck drivers have rights under the STAA Act under this statute.

 What kind of activities are covered by STAA?